-A house in multiple occupation (HMO) is property with multiple tenants who do not form one single family or household.
-Investments in houses under multiple occupancy can be very profitable with high returns on investment, but the management of HMO is far stricter for the landlord and anyone managing the property i.e. Letting/Managing Agent.
+A house in multiple occupation (HMO) is a property with multiple tenants who do not form one single family or household.
+Investments in houses under multiple occupancy can be very profitable with high returns on investment.
+However the management of HMO is far more demanding with more rigorous regulations for the landlord and anyone managing the property such as a letting or managing agent.

-This online course is designed to give landlords and agents a basic overview of:
+This e course is designed to provide a basic overview of: